This policy has been approved by the Executive Committee and any amendments to it require the Committee's approval.

 f) Exemptions from Unacceptable Use: There are a number of legitimate academic activities that may be carried out using University information systems that could be considered unacceptable use, as defined at 2a-e.
 For example, research involving defamatory, discriminatory or threatening material, the use of images which may depict violence, the study of hate crime, terrorism related material or research into computer intrusion techniques.
 In such circumstances advice should be sought from the University’s Legal Office (if potentially illegal material is involved) and/or notification made to the University Secretary via the procedure outlined in the University’s Prevent Policy if the material relates to the promotion of extremism/terrorism prior to the introduction of said material onto the University network.

 Any potential research involving obscene or indecent material must always be discussed in advance with the University’s Legal Office.
-If a member of the University community believes they may have encountered breaches of any of the above, they should make this known to an appropriate University authority (such as the University Secretary, Director of HR, Director of Computing Services or Head of Security Services).
+If a member of the University community believes they may have encountered breaches of any of the above, they should make this known to an appropriate University authority (such as the University Secretary, Director of HR, Director of DD&T or Head of Security Services).

 3 Consequences of Breach